Surgical pathology

 Infrared imaging for enhanced digital staining

-Surgical Pathology
+Anatomic Pathology

 Technical details

-Surgical Pathology
+Anatomic Pathology

 MIRStain uses infrared light to caracterize biological tissues.
 Our deep learning model then use these data to digitaly stain samples.
 This allows to skip chemical staining processes, cuting down on cost and time-to-result.
 This process can also be used for diagnosis and metabolomics.